 - No stress: Another major factor in the formation of hernia is anxiety and stress.
 Excess stress can put more strain on your metabolism as a whole.
 Some stress-reducing activities include yoga, meditation, massage and use of essential oils and aromatherapy.

-- Say no to strenuous exercises: Main causes of hernia is strenuous exercise or overexertion.
+- Say no to strenuous exercises: Main cause of hernia is strenuous exercise or overexertion.
 If you are engaged in heavy exercises, cut back and perform easy workouts.
 Even if you have experienced hernia before, refrain yourself from lifting heavy weights.
 Ensure you drink enough fluids and eat enough fiber.

 - Vegetable juice: One of the most effective natural home remedies is a glass of vegetable juice – carrot, spinach, onions, broccoli and kale.
 The nutrients and anti-inflammatory nature of vegetables help to soothe the burning and painful symptoms.